MoldovanAndrei5/Toy-language-interpreter/README.md

-An fully functional interpretar for a toy language built in Java, with built-in examples and GUI.
+A fully functional interpretar for a toy language built in Java, with built-in examples and GUI.